 Days sales outstanding is the key performance indicator of most businesses for the accounts receivable department.
 But is it really the best metric to give an all encompassing view of one of the largest assets in your business?
-This whitepaper will explain what DSO is and what it is used for, how to calculate it, why there are problems associated with using DSO and what other calculations you can use to supplement where DSO fails.
+This whitepaper will explain what days sales outstanding is and what it is used for, how to calculate DSO, why there are problems associated with using DSO, and what other calculations you can use to supplement where it fails.

 Your ability to quickly collect outstanding accounts receivable has a direct impact on cash flow.
 Since cash plays a fundamental role in operations and growth, it is important to know how effective and efficient your company is in collecting that money so it can be reinvested back into the business.